-The Board established the RCC to assist in fulfilling its overall enterprise risk management and compliance responsibilities and oversight of the Company's enterprise risk management framework.
-In addition to the oversight responsibilities of the RCC, the Audit Committee, the Human Resources Committee, the Investment Committee, and the Nominating and Governance Committee exercise oversight over associated components of the risk management framework.
-The Board and its committees regularly receive reports, presentations and other information from TIAA management, including the Chief Legal, Risk and Compliance Officer, the Chief Ethics Officer, the Chief Auditor and other senior risk management personnel as well as its independent registered public accounting firm, which permit them to fulfill their responsibilities regarding oversight of risk management and risk assessment guidelines and policies.
+The Board established the Risk and Compliance Committee to assist in fulfilling its overall enterprise risk management and compliance responsibilities and oversight of the Company's enterprise risk management framework.
+In addition to the oversight responsibilities of this committee, the Audit Committee, the Human Resources Committee, the Investment Committee and the Nominating and Governance Committee also exercise oversight over associated components of the risk management framework.
+The Board and its committees regularly receive reports, presentations and other information from TIAA management, including the Chief Legal, Risk and Compliance Officer, the Chief Ethics Officer, the Chief Auditor and other senior risk management personnel, as well as its independent registered public accounting firm, which permits them to fulfill their responsibilities to oversee risk management and risk assessment guidelines and policies.